Han1s/Coding-Notes/Scrapy Splash Selenium.md

   - can place watcher variables if you want

-# Taking a break
+# VII.
+Taking a break

-## whys and whens
+## 37. Whys and Whens

 - scraping usually used for data analysis or machine learning
 - lead generation
 - real estate listings
 - price monitoring
 - stock market tracking
-- drop shipping - **this is super interesting!** - you basically scrape amazon and put a markup and resel
+- drop shipping - **this is super interesting!** - you basically scrape amazon and put a markup and resell
 - when to use/not use web scraping
   - **robots.txt**
   - **does the website have a public API?**